 2. You behave consistently; you express only the better side of your mind.
 But your mind is still split; the baser side is still there, wanting to do a whole other kind of behavior.
 This side is therefore constantly frustrated.
 The result is not terribly different than in the first case.
 The part of your mind that is not being expressed is outraged.
 It is not getting what it wants.

 When you are experiencing the first type of the conflict, it looks as if your error is on the behavioral level: You are doing “bad” things alongside the “good.”
 So you try to correct it on that level.
 You make your behavior consistent; you make it reflect the better side of you, and you leave the baser side unexpressed.
 All this does, however, is move the problem from the first kind to the second kind.

 Though Jimmy Swaggart is a good example, such examples are everywhere.
 We need look no farther than our own lives.
 As we watch ourselves do conflicting things, expressing both parts of our mind, we are distressed.
 So we try to make our behavior consistent, expressing only our best intentions, and the unexpressed part of our mind becomes almost volcanic in its frustration.
 This can only last so long.
 We thus ping-pong back and forth between the two types of conflict, finding resolution in neither one.
+And all the while we live in fear, fear that we can’t keep those lower impulses at bay forever, fear that they will eventually get out and wreck everything.
 Thus, seen correctly, these paragraphs describe a universal human dilemma.